sodafoundation/architecture-analysis/arch-design/multicloud/BucketManagement.md

 ## Architecture Analysis

-The overall multi cloud architecture can be referred from [here](https://github.com/sodafoundation/architecture-analysis/blob/master/arch-design/multicloud/MultiCloud_Design.md)
+The overall multi cloud architecture can be referred from [here](https://github.com/SODAfoundation/architecture-analysis/blob/master/arch-design/multicloud/MultiCloud_Design.md)

 ### Use case View

 For heterogeneous object management, bucket creation is important.
-Currently soda-multicloud supports creation of folders under cloud buckets as shown in Fig-1.
-So, soda-users must need to create cloud buckets manually and provide a name, AK/SK to soda for folder creation.
-As shown in fig-1, step-1 is manual which is performed by the user, whereas step-2,3,4,.. are supported by soda-multi-cloud.
+Currently SODA-multicloud supports creation of folders under cloud buckets as shown in Fig-1.
+So, SODA-users must need to create cloud buckets manually and provide a name, AK/SK to SODA for folder creation.
+As shown in fig-1, step-1 is manual which is performed by the user, whereas step-2,3,4,.. are supported by SODA-multi-cloud.

-To avoid manual intervention, step-1 should also be part of soda-multicloud as shown in Fig-2.
+To avoid manual intervention, step-1 should also be part of SODA-multicloud as shown in Fig-2.
 This way users need not to do anything manually on the cloud vendors console.

-Once the buckets are created, users should perform all the operations supported by soda-multicloud.
+Once the buckets are created, users should perform all the operations supported by SODA-multicloud.
 For example: Uploading objects, setting lifecycle rules, migration etc.

 ![](resources/multi-cloud-fig1.png)